craigsw86/DAE/6months/project_2/hipaa_checklist_project/docs/Risk_Implementation.md

 - **Enhanced Tracking:** Notes provide a detailed audit trail for each risk, supporting historical tracking and compliance.
 - **Faster Mitigation:** Immediate alerts and easy notes editing enable quicker response to emerging risks and better documentation of actions taken.

+*This section explains how notes and alerts features enhance risk management.*

 ---

 ## 7. User & Admin Guide: Notes and Alerts Features